ravinderpayal/ravinderpayal.github.io/_posts/2024-07-26-[postgres]-how-many-connections-in-your-pool-are-enough?.md

 >
 >Databases are often queried randomly and hence disk reads are random.
 >
->Practical random read speed, for a h**igh-performance PCIe 5.0 SSD like  PM1743,** hovers around 2.5 million I/O per second
+>Practical random read speed, for a **high-performance PCIe 5.0 SSD like  PM1743,** hovers around 2.5 million I/O per second
 >
 >Postgres writes rows in pages of size 8kb each
 >